qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 **Using Actions**

-Actions can be invoked from either the :guilabel:`Identify Results` dialog, an :guilabel:`Attribute Table` dialog or from :guilabel:`Run Feature Action` (recall that these dialogs can be opened by clicking |mActionIdentify|
+Actions can be invoked from either the `Identify Results` dialog, an `Attribute Table` dialog or from `Run Feature Action` (recall that these dialogs can be opened by clicking |mActionIdentify|
 :sup:`Identify Features` or |mActionOpenTable| :sup:`Open Attribute Table` or
 |mAction| :sup:`Run Feature Action`).
 To invoke an action, right